wang-shun/object-spreadsheet/README.md

 # Object Spreadsheets #

 Object Spreadsheets (formerly Relational Spreadsheets) is an end-user development tool for web applications backed by entity-relationship data.
-It combines the richly interactive all-in-one interface of a spreadsheet with a more powerful data model, seeking to make it as easy as possible for end-user developers to build the custom logic they need to automate multi-user data manipulation processes of low to medium complexity.
+It combines the richly interactive all-in-one interface of a spreadsheet with a more powerful data model, seeking to make it as easy as possible for end-user developers to build the custom logic they need to automate business processes of low to medium complexity.

 This is a research prototype and we do not recommend relying on it for anything important at this point.